Practically every business aims at acquiring new customers. The more potential customers you have, the more products you can sell, right?

 Most customers want to find the best deals when making the purchase decision.
 To reward repeat customers for their loyalty, more and more companies set up loyalty programs and it gives results.
 In fact, 59% of people claim that earning rewards and loyalty points helps to improve shopping experience.

 A good customer loyalty program motivates repeat consumers to buy from the same company to get brand incentives like access to the premium content, discounts, brand freebies, etc.

 To encourage your customers to buy from you, it’s a good idea to tell about your loyalty program as it can give shoppers a solid reason to choose your brand over your competitors.
 Here’s an example of a tiered customer loyalty program.
 The more customers spend, the more prominent benefits and perks they get.

-Note: If you choose a tiered loyalty program, get ready to provide seamless customer service as your customers may have questions on how to reach these levels and what prizes or rewards they can get right now.
+Note: If you choose a tiered loyalty program, get ready to provide good customer service as your customers may have questions about levels, prizes, and rewards.

 Incentivize Customers to Refer Friends

 Satisfied customers are happy to recommend your product to their friends and family, but just a few of them do it.
 With a good referral system, both repeat and potential customers can get something beneficial from your brand.
 As a result, not only do you give your loyal customers a reason to tell their friends about your product, but you also encourage them to purchase more products from you.

 Let’s take Fabletics, for example.
 When loyal customers refer their friends, they get $40 in store credit and the referred friend gets $20 sign up credit and a massive discount on the first order.
 Check out the email:

 Fabletics also uses its customer retention emails to promote its brand hashtag–#MyFabletics–that allows customers to discover more products and also encourage them to upload their outfits for a chance to get featured on the brand’s social media profiles.
 It serves as social proof and it helps to promote your brand, too.